section-engineering-education/engineering-education/content/articles/snorkel-python-for-labeling-datasets-programmatically/index.md

+---
+layout: engineering-education
+status: publish
+published: true
+url: /snorkel-python-for-labeling-datasets-programmatically/
+title: Snorkel Python for Labelling Datasets Programmatically
+description:
+author:
+date: 2021-10-19T00:00:00-18:00
+topics: [Languages]
+excerpt_separator: <!--more-->
+images:

+  -url: /engineering-education/snorkel-python-for-labeling-datasets-programmatically/hero.jpg
+   alt: Snorkel python for labelling datasets example image
+---

-Snorkel is a Python library that is used for data labeling.
-It programmatically manages and builds training datasets without manual labeling.
+Snorkel is a Python library that is used for data labelling.
+It programmatically manages and builds training datasets without manual labelling.
 In machine learning, labels are the target or the output variable in a dataset.
 This is what the model is attempting to predict.

-Instead of humans labeling large datasets manually, Snorkel assigns labels to the large training data automatically.
-This is done using a set of user rules, labeling functions, and other in-built techniques.
+Instead of humans labelling large datasets manually, Snorkel assigns labels to the extensive training data automatically.
+This is done using a set of user rules, labelling functions, and other in-built techniques.

 Snorkel requires users to come up with functions that contain explicit rules.
-These rules will be used to label the unlabeled data.
+We will use these rules to label the unlabeled data.

 In this tutorial, we will have an unlabeled dataset that contains a list of sentences.
-The list of sentences is made up of questions while others are general statements.
+The list of sentences is made up of questions, while others are general statements.

 This tutorial aims to be able to label a sentence as either a question or not a question.
-If a sentence is a question it is labeled `1` and a non-question sentence(general statement) is labeled `-1`.
+If a sentence is a question, it is labelled `1`, and a non-question sentence(general statement) is labelled `-1`.
 All this will be done programmatically using Snorkel.

 ### Table of contents